Get Pumped! How to Choose the Best Boat Bilge Pump, Plus 7 Tips for Preventative Maintenance

 A bilge pump system is your primary insurance policy in avoiding unexpected sinking and losing your boat, all of its equipment and possibly the lives of everyone aboard.

-One of the most prominent safety considerations is selecting a bilge system that's well matched to your boat's size and overall capacity.
-It's always better to have a bilge pump surpass your everyday needs, rather than save a few dollars and take the chance of being ill-prepared when the chips are down.
+One of the most prominent safety considerations is selecting a bilge system that is well-matched to your boat's size and overall capacity.
+It's always better to have a bilge pump that surpasses your everyday needs rather than save a few dollars and risk being ill-prepared when the chips are down.

-Standard bilge pumps are primarily designed for removing nuisance water from your boat that occurs incidentally after encountering waves, wakes and high winds.
+Standard bilge pumps are primarily designed to remove nuisance water from your boat that occurs incidentally after encountering waves, wakes, and high winds.

 However, if you regularly travel offshore or in deeper, remote waters, consider equipping your boat with a secondary emergency bilge pump.
 Adding a second bilge pump that's capable of moving several hundred gallons of water per minute could save your craft from sinking.

-Needless to say, these types of pumps are considerably more expensive than basic bilge pumps, but can end up being well worth the initial investment.
+Needless to say, these types of pumps are considerably more expensive than basic bilge pumps, but they can be well worth the initial investment.

 The 2 Types of Boat Bilge Pumps